 How to heat a tent without electricity?

-Electric tent heaters are the best and convenient way to keep your tent warm.
-But some campsites do not have electric hookups or supplies.
+Some campsites do not have electric hookups or supplies.
 Not the world ends here.
-You still have various choices to heat up your tent in the absence of electricity.
+You still have various choices to heat your tent in the absence of electricity.
 All you need is to be intelligent and technical.
-Here I am going to mention some ways to heat your tent without electricity.
+Here I will mention some ways to heat your tent without electricity.

 • You can opt for portable propane gas heaters instead of electric heaters.
-They are comfortable to operate as they come with a propane tank.
+They are comfortable operating as they come with a propane tank.
 They do not need any electricity supply.

 • Wrap up yourself with extra warm clothes.
 Keep your body warm.
 The most important thing here is your feet!
-If your feet are warm enough, your whole body will get cozy.
-So keep an extra pair of socks with you in case your campsite doesn’t have an electric supply.
+If your feet are warm enough, your whole body will get cosy.
+So keep an extra pair of socks with you if your campsite doesn’t have an electric supply.

-• Invest in the right tent and its accessories like sleeping bags, carpets, and sleeping pads.
+• Invest in the right tent and accessories like sleeping bags, carpets, and sleeping pads.
 Your tent must be able to bear those chilly winds.
-The fabric of your tent must be thick and waterproof so that it doesn’t get soggy at night due to dewfall.
+Your tent’s fabric must be thick and waterproof so that it doesn’t get soggy at night due to dewfall.
 So choose a tent that is tested to withstand freezing temperatures.

 • Another trick is to eat well before going to bed.
 It will help you to keep warm all night.
 A high-fat meal is the best in such regard.
 It will release heat in your body and make it toasty in the chilly weather.
 Don’t drink water 2-4 hours before going to bed.
 Don’t hold your pee.
 It will lower your body temperature.